Svalorzen/CppCopyProposal/README.md

 B<int> b;
 ```

-When the base class has partial specializations, only those who apply are copied
+When the type-base has partial specializations, the type-copy includes all those
-to the copied class.
+that are still applicable on its parameters.

 ```cpp
 template <typename T, typename U>